GPUOpen-Drivers/llpc/lgc/docs/LgcOverview.md

   The front-end can pass a call-back function into `Pipeline::Generate` to check a shader cache after input and output mapping, and elect to remove already-cached shaders from the pipeline.

+### Support for shader, part-pipeline and whole pipeline compilation

+#### Whole pipeline compilation

+The default setup for LGC, and the LLPC front-end that uses it, is whole pipeline compilation.
+The front-end gives the IR modules for all the shaders in the pipeline, and the pipeline state, to the `Lgc::Pipeline` object, and then asks it to link and generate them into a single pipeline ELF, ready for consumption by the PAL ELF loader.

+There are a number of variations on that:

+#### Unlinked shader compilation

+The front-end can use a scheme where it compiles each shader separately, possibly without the pipeline state or with incomplete pipeline state, and later links the resulting ELF files with the pipeline state to create the pipeline ELF.
+This is only supported for compute, vertex and fragment shaders (where vertex and fragment shaders are used in a VS-FS pipeline, with no tessellation or geometry shaders).

+The advantage of this is that a single shader used in multiple pipelines could be only compiled once, and could be retrieved from a cache for other occurrences.
+Further, that cache could be pre-populated offline.
+The implementation of those features is in the front-end, not in LGC.

+In this scheme, LGC uses relocs for certain values that cannot be determined without the pipeline state, such as the offset of a descriptor table in user data, and the offset of a descriptor within its descriptor table.
+The LGC ELF linker resolves such relocs with reference to the pipeline state.
+In addition, if vertex layout information is not available when compiling the VS, then the LGC ELF linker glues a "fetch shader" on to the front, and, similarly, if color export information is not available when compiling the FS, then the LGC ELF linker glues an "export shader" on to the end.
+Compilation of each shader places metadata into the PAL metadata .note record for the linker to generate these glue shaders.

+This scheme has some restrictions on what the pipeline is allowed to do.
+Most notably, if resource mapping (the layout of user data and descriptor tables) is not available at shader compile time, then it is not allowed to have a compact (2-dword) descriptor, or a static sampler.
+Also, it seems like some built-in inputs in the FS would not work, if they are implemented as generic inputs that need to be exported by the VS.

+#### Partial pipeline compilation scheme

+LGC has a hook part way through compilation, just after determining inter-shader output/input packing, in which it calls a callback function (provided by the front-end as the `checkShaderCacheFunc` arg to `Pipeline::generate` method), providing a hash of input/output usage and mapping for each shader stage, and allowing the callback to clear bits in the shader stage mask to disable the continued compilation of part of the pipeline.

+The LLPC front-end uses this to implement a partial pipeline compilation scheme.
+Considering the two parts of a graphics pipeline (the non-FS part (VS,TCS,TES,GS) and the FS), it uses the LGC input/output usage and mapping hashes, in conjunction with its own hashes of the shader stages, to determine whether it has compiled the same partial pipeline with the same input/output usage before.
+The ELF result of compilation is added to its cache for future compiles to find.

+To do this, the LLPC front-end has to extract the partial pipeline it wants from a pipeline ELF, then link two partial pipelines together.
+It does this with its own ELF extracting and linking code, not using the LGC ELF linker.

 ## LGC internal classes

 ### TargetInfo